kitware-resonant/dkc-next/README.md

 To automatically reformat all code to comply with some (but not all) of the style checks, run `tox -e format`.

+### Coverage

+The test environment has `pytest-cov` installed, so pass any options you want for coverage reporting.
+To generate an HTML coverage report, run:

+`tox -e test -- --cov-report=html --cov=dkc`